vinusv/tldr/README.md

 - [A weird ethical vegetarian](https://en.wikipedia.org/wiki/Ovo-lacto_vegetarianism) who hates eggplants and is still tempted by meat/seafood.
 - I prank people I am comfortable with.
 - I laugh at the silliest things.
+- I love painting my nails.

 ### Mind Map | tl;dr
 Just in case you wanted an illustration instead of a wall of text.
+(To be updated)
 <img src="https://github.com/vinusv/tldr/blob/master/mindmap.jpg?raw=true" alt="A personal mind map" longdesc="A bunch of things that describe me.
 Covers the things I love, my job, quirky stuff about me, how I view myself etc" />

 ---